aws-samples/aws-serverless-workshops/MultiRegion/README.md

 To complete parts of this workshop you'll need the AWS Command Line Interface (CLI) installed on your local machine.
 Make sure you have the latest version installed.

+If you are using the supplied EC2 AMI, this will already be done for you and there is no need to do anything else.
+The rest of this section is only needed if you choose to use your own computer for the workshop modules.

 Follow the [AWS CLI Getting Started guide](http://docs.aws.amazon.com/cli/latest/userguide/installing.html) to